zeroc-ice/ice-demos/python/Ice/converter/README.md

 with Ice.
 In this demo, the clients uses ISO-Latin-1 as its character set, while the server uses UTF-8.

-The demo sends and receives the greeting "Bonne journée" which in Latin-1 encoding is "Bonne journ\351e" and in UTF-8 encoding is "Bonne journ\303\251e".
+The demo sends and receives the greeting "Bonne journÃ©e" which in Latin-1 encoding is "Bonne journ\351e" and in UTF-8 encoding is "Bonne journ\303\251e".